 This place is rich in wildlife and offers the visitor scenic walks across its windswept landscape.
 In particular, the Heritage Trail, which can be demanding in places, takes about 3 hours to complete but is richly rewarding, catch sight of ancient archaeological sites and the stunning machair along the way.

-Why not check beaches nearby as we have 3 beaches at Isle Of Vatersay and 23 Outer Hebrides beaches.
+Why not check beaches nearby as we have 23 beaches in Outer Hebrides.
 You can even take a look at our list of Outer Hebrides dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?